 Al Lubel is a classic example of a man who became a lawyer to please his mother.
 Practicing law and stand-up comedy simultaneously in Los Angeles, he knew it was time to pick a direction when “[a]t the comedy clubs, the crowds would stare; in the courtroom the juries would laugh.”
 So he quit the law, and a year later, he won the $100,000 grand prize for his comedy routine on Star Search.

 Most recently, you may have caught his cameo in the Adam Sandler movie Funny People, where Judd Apatow explores the world of a stand-up comedian.

 Despite success, he does admit to miss being a lawyer.

 “I’d like to have one more trial, something serious like a murder trial because as my client’s fate hangs in the balance I’d like to see his reaction when I whisper in his ear…I’m a comedian!”

 1. Greg Giraldo

 Hardly your average Harvard Law grad-turned-Skadden associate, Greg Giraldo is now best known for being hilariously insulting—often on Comedy Central roasts.
 Punchline magazine rated his comedy album, Midlife Vices, the best of 2009.
 We first discovered Greg as a guest on Adam Corolla’s podcast when they kicked off the interview by having a hilarious rip session on law school and lawyers.
 Listen to it here.

 Update: Sadly, Giraldo died from an overdose in September 2010.
-Here’s a tribute that someone put together shortly after his death.
+Here’s a tribute put together shortly after his death.

 Alright, sticklers.
 Who’d didn’t make the list that should be on there?
 Lambast us for it.